mayankja/user-invitation-test/README.md

 https://drive.google.com/file/d/1y9rD7AH_Ia3I5rYnGp35-mcyRqSd6Hgf/view?usp=sharing

 2. Specification
-- You can invite the use by clicking the button (INVITE STAFF)
+- You can invite the user by clicking the button (INVITE STAFF)
 - You can remove the user by clicking the remove button on the list item.
 - You should indicate how long ago user came in.
 - All actions are should be done api calling with backend.